denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

 After the stack is successfully created, we need to check whether the creation was succesfull or failed with an error.
-The code below retrieves the status from the `CloudFormation` stack based of the Stack ID that was stored in the previous step.
-As long as the status returns `CREATE_IN_PROGRESS` the stack will still be created.
-The script retrieves the stack status every 30 seconds and will stop when the status either returns `CREATE_COMPLETE` (stack creation succesfull) or when the status is not `CREATE_IN_PROGRESS` and also not `CREATE_COMPLETED` (stack creation failed).
+The code below retrieves the status from the `CloudFormation` stack based of the Stack ID  stored in the previous step.
+As long as the status returns `CREATE_IN_PROGRESS` the stack is still being created.
+The script checks the stack status every 30 seconds and stops when the status either returns `CREATE_COMPLETE` (indicating successful stack creation) or when the status is neither `CREATE_IN_PROGRESS` nor `CREATE_COMPLETE` (indicating stack creation failure).

 ```